 YTAA – EU Mies Award

-By bringing together the most talented graduated architects and the best architecture firms, the Winners of the YTAA will have the chance to find comprehensive strategies enhancing synergies and complementarities with the firms and work with the studio of their choice.
+By bringing together the most talented graduated architects and some of the best architecture firms and institutions in Europe, the Winners of YTAA have the chance to develop strategies, synergies or complementarities with the firms and institutions of their interest/choice.

 What is it about?

-The YTAA aims to support the talent of recently graduated Architects, Urban Planners and Landscape Architects who will be responsible for transforming our environment in the future.
-YTAA has emerged from curiosity about and interest in the initial stages in these students’ development and a desire to support their talent as they enter into the professional world.
+The YTAA aims to support the talent of recently graduated Architects, Urban Planners and Landscape Architects, who will be responsible for transforming our environment in the future.
+YTAA has emerged from an interest the initial stages of these students’ development and a desire to support their talent as they enter into the professional world.